jaydeep1412/Fitness-Website/README.md

 # Fitness-Website
 A website to know various fitness program and register for them.
-Main focus on the user interface.
+Main focus is on the design of user interface.